-So today I wanted to give you a little sweet and salty distraction in the form of a vegan and paleo salted caramel sauce.
-It’s a versatile sauce you can pretty much use with any dessert you wish, from pies to cakes, dairy-free ice cream, fruit slices and more.
-And let’s face it, right now we could all use a little sweetness in our lives.
+So today I wanted to give you a little sweet and salty distraction in the form of a paleo vegan salted caramel.
+It's a versatile sauce you can pretty much use with any dessert you wish, from pies to cakes, dairy-free ice cream, fruit slices, and more.
+And let's face it, right now we could all use a little sweetness in our lives.

 - refined sugar free